nymote/nymote.github.io/blog/_posts/2014-01-13-announcing-first-mirage-release.md

-mentioned previously, there are three main components of the [Nymote toolstack][nymote-intro], which are: [Mirage][mirage-nym] - an operating system for the cloud, [Signpost][signpost-nym] - an identity and connectivity system and [Irminsule][irmin-nym] - a distributed database.
+mentioned previously, there are three main components of the [Nymote toolstack][nymote-intro], which are: [Mirage][mirage-nym] - an operating system for the cloud, [Signpost][signpost-nym] - an identity and connectivity system and [Irmin][irmin-nym] - a distributed database.
 As always, the best way to learn is to try things out, so follow the revamped [install instructions][mirage-install] and create your own webserver to host a static website!